"...artistic, clear and enlightened..."

 Their debut album “Novel Voices” was released on Melos Records in October 2019 to critical acclaim.
 Spain’s Classical Music Magazine “Ritmo” chose it as one of their “Top 10 CDs of the Month.”
 Fanfare Magazine listed the album as “magical” and a “recording to have and hold dear, [...] one of the most successful viola and piano recitals - technically perfect and musically involving.”

 Highlights of the 2019-2020 season include a debut in Carnegie’s Weill Recital Hall, praised by the Classical Post as “categorically astonishing in its beauty, ensemble, artistry, quality of sound, and almost uncanny ability to draw into the music.”
 Other appearances include recitals in the Smithsonian Museum, Jerusalem Music Center, Malaga’s Sociedad Filarmonica Chamber Music Series, Clarke Arts Center at the Perlman Music Program, and Sala Clemente in Valencia.
+Upon the onset of the pandemic, the duo’s involvement in launching and performing for Project: Music Heals Us’ virtual bedside concerts programming for hospitalized COVID patients garnered international attention and was featured in news outlets around the world including the New York Times, CNN, Forbes, and BBC World News.
 Their future engagements include a tour of China, performances and masterclasses in Spain, Israel, and the US.